harumuki/thorsten-hans.com/_posts/2015-10-22-frontend-builds-6-configurable-builds.md

 ## Idea

-BaaS is fine so far if you’re building your projects on the same structure I did for building [x-note](https://github.com/ThorstenHans/x-note){:target="_blank"}.
-However, right now, we’re using **Build as a Service**, so it’s time to make everything configurable.
+BaaS is fine so far if you're building your projects on the same structure I did for building [x-note](https://github.com/ThorstenHans/x-note){:target="_blank"}.
+However, right now, we're using **Build as a Service**, so it's time to make everything configurable.

 ## Dumping all the default config values

 BaaS should run successfully without any give user-config.
 That said, we need some `defaults`.
-I’ve added a new JavaScript file to `xplatform-build` at `src/defaults.js`.
+I've added a new JavaScript file to `xplatform-build` at `src/defaults.js`.
 It exposes all default config values as you can see below.

 The script below is stripped to increase readability.
 See the entire file [here in the repo](https://github.com/ThorstenHans/xplatform-build/blob/master/src/defaults.js){:target="_blank"}